nolar/kopf/docs/kwargs.rst

 namespace/name.

-Some of the log messages are also sent as Kubernetes events according to the log level configuration (default is INFO, WARNINGs, ERRORs).
+Some of the log messages are also sent as Kubernetes events according to the log-level configuration (default is INFO, WARNINGs, ERRORs).

 .. kwarg:: patch